electrode-io/module-dev/README.md

 mkdir src
 ```

-And now you can start writing typescript code in `src` directory
+And now you can start writing typescript code in the `src` directory

 ## [eslint] Support